orra-dev/orra/README.md

 # 🪡 orra (✨Alpha✨)

 Move beyond simple Crews and Agents.
-Use Orra to build production-ready multi-agent applications that handle complex real-world interactions.
+Use orra to build production-ready multi-agent applications that handle complex real-world interactions.

 ![](images/orra-diagram.png)

-Orra coordinates tasks across your existing stack, agents and any tools run as services using intelligent reasoning — across any language, agent framework or deployment platform.
+orra coordinates tasks across your existing stack, agents and any tools run as services using intelligent reasoning — across any language, agent framework or deployment platform.

 * 🧠 Smart pre-evaluated execution plans
 * 🎯 Domain grounded